Congress approves measure to toss Biden’s water protections

 The new rule repeated the Trump-era rule that was finalized in 2020 and was broadly supported by farm bureaus and business that wanted less regulation on private property.
 Environmental groups said the Trump-era rules left too many waterways unprotected from pollutants.

-Senate Democrats Manchin, Jon Tester of Montana, and both senators from Nevada, Jacky Rosen and Catherine Cortez Masto, supported the resolution.
+Democrats Manchin, Jon Tester of Montana and both senators from Nevada, Jacky Rosen and Catherine Cortez Masto, supported the resolution.
 Sinema also voted in favor.

 Phillis reported from St. Louis.